100% Confidential

 How do I prepare my MSP for sale?

-Convert break-fix clients to managed services.
+Convert break-fix clients to managed Services.
 Document your processes and systems.
 Diversify your client base.
 Stabilize your technical team.
 Clean up your financials.
 Start 12-24 months before sale.

 Your Advisor

-Why Work With John Salony
+John M. Salony

-Business Intermediary
+ABI Accredited Business Intermediary

-Business Administration
+MBA — Business Administration

 "John knew the MSP market and connected us with PE buyers who understood our value.
 The process was professional and we achieved a multiple that reflected the recurring revenue business we built."